Mauricio Dubon Player Props: Astros vs. Guardians

-On Saturday, Mauricio Dubon (on the back of going 2-for-7 with two doubles and two RBI) and the Houston Astros play the Cleveland Guardians, whose starting pitcher will be Triston McKenzie.
-First pitch is at 6:10 PM ET.
+The Houston Astros, including Mauricio Dubon and his .467 slugging percentage in past 10 games, including four extra-base hits but no home run), take on starter Shane Bieber and the Cleveland Guardians at Progressive Field, Sunday at 12:40 PM ET.

-He collected two extra-base hits in his last game (2-for-7 with two doubles and two RBI) against the Guardians.
+He racked up two extra-base hits in his most recent appearance (2-for-7 with two doubles and two RBI) against the Guardians.

 Mauricio Dubon Game Info & Props vs. the Guardians